 “It cannot be emphasised enough that the rule of law and the authority of courts depends upon the proposition that persons do not take into their own hands the enforcement of the law, retaliation for past offences or protection by means inconsistent with the law.
 It is for law enforcement agencies to protect members of the community and it is for the courts to enforce the law.”

 The criminality of the offender is not always affected by the length of time of possessing the firearm.

 However, a very short period of possession may, in the circumstances of a case, reduce the seriousness of the offence, as in R v Goktas NSWCCA 296 at .

 The case of Athos v R (2013) 233 A Crim R 302 is authority for the proposition that, due to the strong need for general deterrence (ie deterring others from possessing firearms), good character is less important in firearms offences than it is for many others.

-Section 10 of the Crimes (Sentencing Procedure) Act provides a mechanism where an offender can avoid a criminal record despite pleading guilty, or being found guilty, of a criminal offence.
+Section 10 dismissals and conditional release orders of the Crimes (Sentencing Procedure) Act provides a mechanism where an offender can avoid a criminal record despite pleading guilty, or being found guilty, of a criminal offence.

-The case of Cramp v R NSWCCA 50 at 52 is states that the need for general deterrence means that a section 10 will rarely be appropriate for firearms offences, despite the impact of a conviction.
+The case of Cramp v R NSWCCA 50 at 52 is states that the need for general deterrence means that a section 10 dismissals or conditional release orders will rarely be appropriate for firearms offences, despite the impact of a conviction.

 Significantly, however, Justice Hulme of the court dissented on this aspect of the case, finding that: